alex314159/ib-re-actor-976-plus/README.md

 ## Installation

-At this time, IB does not distribute the TWSAPI on maven central and I am not sure I have the legal right to publish it myself so you have to download it manually from http://interactivebrokers.github.io/# and install it locally.
+IB does not distribute the TWSAPI on central repositories so you have to download it manually from http://interactivebrokers.github.io/# and install it locally.
+Note that downloading the API from that link is implicitly consenting to IB's license.
 The following instructions have been tested with Leiningen.

 From the download folder, go to IBJts/source/JavaClient and find the TwsAPI.jar file.
 Rename this file twsapi-version.jar (so for version 9.76.01 it is twsapi-9.76.01.jar) and copy it to  `.../.m2/repository/twsapi/twsapi/version/`, assuming your maven folder is `.m2`.
 So for version 9.76.01 you end up having `.../.m2/repository/twsapi/twsapi/9.76.01/twsapi-9.76.01.jar`.
+Note that on Mac you may get a warning that the original downloaded zip file is in an unsupported format, extract it in Linux or use another zip unarchiver.

-In `project.clj` add `[twsapi "version"]` as well as `[ib-re-actor-976-plus "0.1.4-SNAPSHOT"]` in your dependencies.
+In `project.clj` add `[twsapi "version"]` as well as `[ib-re-actor-976-plus "0.1.5-SNAPSHOT"]` in your dependencies.

-At the moment this has been tested with 9.76.01, 9.80.03, 9.81.01 and 9.85.01.
+At the moment this has been tested with 9.76.01, 9.80.03, 9.81.01, 9.85.01 and 10.10.04.
 Other versions will fall back to 9.76.01.

 ## Warning